M.A. (Pali)

 (This programme will be conducted in offline mode.)

-Programme details for Academic year 2024-25 will be updated soon
+Programme details for Academic year 2025-2026

 The study of Pali is critical for understanding Indian Buddhist heritage.
 The Pali Canon preserves some of the oldest extant materials on the Buddha’s teachings; it is the only complete Tipitaka in an Indic language and is therefore an extremely vital and precious resource for the study of Buddhism.
 In addition, this literature provides us with a lot of information about ancient India from social, economic and political perspectives.